d12frosted/elpa-mirror/melpa/helm-cider-readme.txt

-;;; Commentary:

-;; Helm interface to CIDER.
+Helm interface to CIDER.

-;; For more about Helm, see: https://github.com/emacs-helm/helm ;; For more about CIDER, see: https://github.com/clojure-emacs/cider
+For more about Helm, see: https://github.com/emacs-helm/helm For more about CIDER, see: https://github.com/clojure-emacs/cider